 This post may contain affiliate links.
 Please read our disclosure policy.

-When it comes to Thanksgiving turkey, there are many options.
+When it comes to a Smoked Thanksgiving Turkey, there are many options.
 You can get fresh, frozen, free range, organic, and probably a whole lot of other types.
 Depending on the size of your crowd, don’t get too big of a turkey.
 10 lb turkey can easily feed a group of 8-10 people.
 The larger the bird, the longer the cook.

 If you get a frozen turkey, be sure to put it in your refrigerator 4-5 days before your cook day.
 You want to give it plenty of time to defrost.
 The defrost time will of course vary based on the weight of the turkey, so be sure to take that into account.